cmptgroup-13/class-project/README.md

  Test:

- ¬The google maps API tests that the map loads correctly and we test that the user’s current location loads correctly.
+ The google maps API tests that the map loads correctly and we test that the user’s current location loads correctly.

 ####Story 11: As a user, I would like to get directions from current location to any bathroom in the database (2)
  •	When browsing bathrooms, users should have an option to get direction from current location to any bathroom in the database.